+61 74914 2425

 blizzard, private charter, families

-Travelling to the Whitsundays is a breeze, with two domestic airports available to fly into (HTI and PPP), as well as a stop for trains and buses.
-If you live nearby, you may also opt to drive here and park overnight while out on your overnight charter.
+Travelling to the Whitsundays is a breeze, with two domestic airports available to fly into (Hamilton Island Airport and Proserpine Airport), as well as a stop for trains and buses.
+If you live nearby, you may also drive here and park overnight while out on your overnight charter.
 Many of the caravan parks in Airlie Beach also offer better weekly rates for sites or parking while out on the water, so check with our team to find out how we can package your before and after accommodation or caravan park site with your private charter.

 airlie beach

-You’ve probably already seen images of Whitehaven Beach’s swirling sands of Hill Inlet, and the beauty of our natural Heart Reef seen from the air, but there is so much more to explore on the water when you’re here!
-Made up of 74 islands, the Whitsundays boasts perfect sailing conditions with the protection of the islands and reefs, along with many hikes and bushwalks on the mainland and islands - Don’t forget snorkelling the pristine fringing Great Barrier Reef!
-The calm waters and year-round warm climate make this the perfect place for many ‘firsts’ for your little ones - Maybe its the first time your baby feels the soft sand of Whitehaven Beach between their toes, the excitement of setting sail and harnessing the power of the wind and tide, or the first time the little adventurer in the group gets to snorkel with a sea turtle!
+The calm waters and year-round warm climate make this the perfect place for many ‘firsts’ for your little ones - Maybe it's the first time your baby feels the soft sand of Whitehaven Beach between their toes, the excitement of setting sail and harnessing the power of the wind and tide, or the first time the little adventurer in the group gets to snorkel with a sea turtle!
 No matter which first (or second, or third) experience they have in the Whitsundays, this stunning natural backdrop will leave you with picture-perfect memories your children will remember for the rest of their lives.

 whitsundays

-Private charters are a favourite among families, as you can cut down costs and choose which passengers come on your family holiday vs. booking on a normal tour.
-It gives you peace of mind by having an experienced crew onboard, as well as enables you to relax while your meals are prepared (and cleaned up afterwards!).
+Private charters are a favourite among families, as you can cut down costs and choose which passengers come on your family holiday.
+On a normal tour, you have to share the vessel with other guests, whereas a private charter is a more private experience.
+Having an experienced crew onboard also helps you relax and have fun as the professionals will take care of all the navigation, sailing, cleaning, and planning.
 Families with small children and infants may feel more comfortable knowing it is just themselves on the boat, in case of late-night feedings, crying or tantrums (hopefully they will be having too much fun to have any!).

 MiLady - 0+ years